shurinbergo3/Telegram_Broker_bot/README.md

 # Bizwell Sell Bot

-A Telegram bot that monitors a designated group for Russian company listings (identified by INN), analyzes them against a buyer database using Google Gemini AI, and automatically replies with matching buyers or a "no buyers found" verdict.
+A Telegram bot that monitors a designated group for company listings (identified by INN), analyzes them against a buyer database using Google Gemini AI, and automatically replies with matching buyers or a "no buyers found" verdict.

 ## How It Works